MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Test-CsLisConfiguration.md

 ```

 ### -TargetUri
-**Below Content Applies To:** Lync Server 2010, Lync Server 2013

 The Uniform Resource Identifier (URI) of the Location Information service.
-You can retrieve the URI of the Location Information service by running the following command: Get-CsService -WebServer | Select-Object LIServiceInternalUri

-If you specify a value for this parameter, the UserSipAddress parameter is also required.
-If the computer you are running the command on does not have a server certificate, you must also specify a value for the WebCredential parameter.

-This parameter is required unless you specify the TargetFqdn parameter.

-**Below Content Applies To:** Skype for Business Server 2015

-The Uniform Resource Identifier (URI) of the Location Information service.
-You can retrieve the URI of the Location Information service by running the following command: Get-CsService -WebServer | Select-Object LisServiceInternalUri
+You can retrieve the URI of the Location Information service by running the following command: `Get-CsService -WebServer | Select-Object LisServiceInternalUri`

 If you specify a value for this parameter, the UserSipAddress parameter is also required.
 If the computer you are running the command on does not have a server certificate, you must also specify a value for the WebCredential parameter.

 This parameter is required unless you specify the TargetFqdn parameter.

 ```yaml